Microneedling for Hair Growth

-Microneedling is often used on the scalp, to help enhance hair growth.
-Its mechanism of action includes kick starting the wound healing process of the scalp.
-This helps to promote collagen formation, which forms stronger hair follicles which hold onto hair for longer periods of time, minimising hair loss.
+Microneedling is often used on the scalp, your scalp is skin after all.
+The treatment is used to help strengthen hair follicles and enhance hair growth.
+Like with skin, the mechanism of action includes kick starting the wound healing process of the scalp.
+This helps to promote collagen formation, which forms stronger hair follicles.
+They in turn hold onto hair for longer periods of time, minimising hair loss.
 It also increases blood supply which can support hair growth by delivering vital nutrients to the scalp.

 Microneedling therapy has been shown to dramatically increase the bioavailability of topical treatments, by increasing their penetration through the skin.
 [1] This has the potential to make topical treatments such as Hair Growth Factor Treatment Serum even more effective and reduce the dosage needed.
 One study compared the efficacy of Minoxidil treatment with and without microneedling therapy on 100 androgenetic alopecia patients over the course of 12 weeks.
 [2] 82% of the group using Minoxidil in combination with microneedling reported more than 50% improvement, compared with just 4.5% of the group using Minoxidil alone.